 Make sure you take time to wander Strahan’s 19th century streetscapes.
 Stroll along the waterfront and visit an historic sawmill where master craftsmen sculpt prized Huon pine and other Tasmanian specialty timbers into works of fine design.
 Visit the town’s museums and galleries to uncover the rich history of this place and sample the region’s fresh seafood, fine wine and gourmet produce in Strahan’s restaurants and cafes.
-Dine at View 42° Restaurant and Bar, head down to the village to Hamer's Hotel for a tasty bistro meal, or sample the freshest local catch at Fish Café on the Wharf.
+Dine at View 42° Restaurant and Bar, head down to the village to Hamer's Hotel for a tasty bistro meal.

 Gordon River Cruises is an award-winning wilderness experience in the Tasmanian Wilderness World Heritage Area.